HR departments give a ton of attention to their onboarding process, warmly welcoming new hires and quickly getting them up to speed. And rightly so.

-A formalized offboarding process not only mitigates legal and security threats and helps you gain honest feedback from employees on where to improve your organization, but it can also woo stellar “boomerang employees” to return in the future.
+A formalized employee offboarding process not only mitigates legal and security threats and helps you gain honest feedback from employees on where to improve your organization, but it can also improve your chances of “boomerang employees” returning in the future.

-That’s why we’ve put together this Employee Offboarding Checklist for HR managers.
-Download it below, then follow along as we detail all the steps you need to take to ensure a smooth transition when a worker leaves.
+That’s why we’ve put together an employee offboarding checklist for HR managers.
+Take a look below, then follow along as we detail all the steps you need to take to ensure a smooth transition when a worker leaves.

 Employee offboarding checklist